Universal momentum distributions for the spin-singlet NN channels

 (1)

-In the present study, we suggest the universal distribution for singlet $ NN $ channels which does not depend on the boundary of the high-momentum region $ p_0 $ and is determined directly by the momentum distribution for the virtual state.
-It should be noted, that such a distribution for a particular case of a separable $ NN $ interaction has been used as a two-body $ pp $-distribution in Ref.
+In the present paper, we propose a universal distribution for singlet $ NN $ channels that does not depend on the boundary of the high-momentum region $ p_0 $ and is determined directly by the momentum distribution for the virtual state.
+It should be noted that such a distribution for a particular case of a separable $ NN $ interaction was used as a two-body $ pp $-distribution in Ref.
 [14].
 In a general case, to obtain the momentum distribution for virtual state, one can use the low-energy scattering wave functions.

-For this purpose, we use the approach of Fäldt and Wilkin [15, 16] which establishes a relation between the scattering and bound state wave functions, and was applied to inelastic $ NN $ scattering calculations [17].
-This approach gives an explicit factor (the Fäldt-Wilkin factor) which allows to approximately reproduce the bound- and virtual-state momentum distributions at high-momentum region by using the low-energy scattering wave functions.
+For this purpose, we use the approach of Fäldt and Wilkin [15, 16], which established a relation between the scattering and bound state wave functions and was applied to inelastic $ NN $ scattering calculations [17].
+This approach gives an explicit factor (the Fäldt-Wilkin factor) that allows the bound- and virtual-state momentum distributions to be approximately reproduced in the high-momentum region by using the low-energy scattering wave functions.
 As a result of the developed technique, we introduce high-momentum constants for different $ NN $ interactions in the spin-singlet channel and compare quantitatively high-momentum parts of momentum distributions for different models of $ NN $ interactions.
-Our recently suggested treatment [18] for high-momentum components of the scattering wave functions is helpful on this way.
+Our recently suggested treatment [18] for high-momentum components of the scattering wave functions is helpful for this.

 As a numerical illustration, we calculate the nuclear contacts for $ pp $ momentum distributions in $ ^3 {\rm{He}}$ with respect to the introduced two-nucleon momentum distributions for four realistic but essentially different models of $ NN $ and $ 3N $ interaction and show that these contacts have nearly the same values.
 Thus, the suggested formalism can be considered as an extension of the formalism presented in Ref.
 [9] for $ np $ triplet momentum distributions.